Ultimate Guide To WordPress RSS

 View The Content Of Your RSS Feeds

-As mentioned earlier, all that’s required to view a feed’s content is to copy the feed’s URL to your clipboard and paste it into an application that can read and translate feeds into readable content for humans.
+As mentioned previously, all you need to do to view the content of a feed is to copy the feed’s URL and paste it into an application that translates feeds into readable content.

 Let’s take a look at how this works.

-First, find a website or blog and look for an RSS feed link …
+First, go to a website or blog and search for an RSS feed link using any of the methods described earlier …

 Next, copy the feed URL to your clipboard …